-QUALIFICATIONS: Participants should have experience in the operations and/or oversight in one or more of the following areas: payments, legal, technology, monetary policy, foreign exchange management, and financial stability.
+QUALIFICATIONS: Participants should have experience in operations, policy, and/or oversight in one or more of the following areas: payments, legal, technology, monetary policy, foreign exchange management, and financial stability.

-COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, is designed to be interactive by using a combination of lectures, case study simulations, group or individual presentations, and panel discussions.
-Lectures explore the evolving landscape of cross-border payments in the digital age and focus on an overview of the state-of-the-art knowledge on how innovative digital means of payments (central bank digital currencies and stablecoins) could be used for international transactions.
-In so doing, it first analyses the pain points of developing cross-border payments and highlights the regional and international initiatives to address those obstacles, including the use of innovative technologies or platforms.
-The course then analyzes the benefits (decreasing costs, broadening access to international payments) and risks for the economies, focusing on implications for monetary policy, financial stability, capital flows and the international monetary system.
-Participants, after gaining a basic understanding of the cross-border payments, apply them in hypothetical case studies and panel discussions.
+COURSE DESCRIPTION: This course is designed based on the G20 Roadmap for Enhancing Cross-border Payments and the IMF-World Bank approach to cross-border payments technical assistance.
+It aims to be interactive, using a combination of lectures, case study simulations, group or individual presentations, and panel discussions.
+Lectures explore the evolving landscape of cross-border payments in the digital age and focus on how it could be improved.
+In doing so, it first analyses the pain points of developing cross-border payments and highlights the regional and international initiatives to address those obstacles in the near term including improving access to payment systems, interlinking fast payment systems, and application of AML/CFT rules It will also examine other relevant topics such as data frameworks applicable to cross-border payments, adoption of Legal Entity Identifiers, and capital flow management measures.
+Participants will gain a basic understanding of cross-border payments and the actions underway to address the challenges, apply them in hypothetical case studies, learn from examples of cross-border payments improvements through country cases and panel discussion.